trendmicro/cloudone-community/readme.md

 ### Contribute

-1. [Open an issue](https://github.com/trendmicro/solutions-architect/issues) before you start contributing so we can discuss the changes and it's alignment with the scope of this project.
+1. [Open an issue](https://github.com/trendmicro/solutions-architect/issues/new/choose) before you start contributing so we can discuss the changes and it's alignment with the scope of this project.
 2. Review the [Contributor Guidelines](https://github.com/trendmicro/solutions-architect#Contributor-Guidelines)
+3. If you are new to GitHub / Git, review the helpful documentation here in our [Wiki](https://github.com/trendmicro/solutions-architect/wiki) before proceeding.
-3. Fork this repository.
+4. Fork this repository.
-4. Create a new feature branch, preferably from the `main` branch.
+5. Create a new feature branch, preferably from the `main` branch.
-5. Make your changes.
+6. Make your changes.
-6. Submit a pull request with an explanation of your changes or additions.
+7. Submit a pull request with an explanation for your changes or additions.

 We will review and work with you to release the changes.